Scope note: This cheatsheet reflects observed behavior in ChatGPT models. It does not generalize to all LLMs.

 - “Rank likely root causes and show falsification steps.”

-- “Extract invariants; define pre/post-conditions first.”
+- “Extract invariants and define pre/post-conditions first.”

 - “Provide alternatives with complexity and trade-offs.”